fivehanz/wikijs-notes/principles-of-software-engineering/how-to-approach-software-development.md

 |systems are mostly s/w systems|systems are traditionally h/w systems|
 |h/w component is controlled through standard interfacing protocols|s/w are either not existing or not extremely relevent|

+* Until few years ago, computing foccussed on data processing systems.
+* H/W were limited to the standard I/O devices.
+* H/W is currently capable of providing structured data through pluggable software drivers that represent the real interfacing protocol for the system developers.